 Like, who am I becoming?
 Or, what new level of consciousness am I rising up to?
 What path is emerging for me?
 Do I trust my inner knowing to courageously step forward?

 First, it requires attentive self-observation.
-Notice I didn’t say self-criticism, which is an entirely different thing altogether.
-A self-observant person celebrates their strengths, is aware of the things they are working to improve and understands we all have blind spots — that place where we don’t even know what we don’t even know.
+Notice I didn’t say self-criticism, which is a different thing altogether.
+A self-observant person celebrates their strengths, is aware of where they need to improve and understands we all have blind spots — that shadowy area where we just can’t see what we don’t yet know.

-Second, when we observe an incongruence in our behavior or our words or our beliefs, we become curious.
-What am I supposed to be learning right at this moment?
+Second, when we observe an incongruence in our behavior, our words or beliefs, we become curious.
+What am I supposed to be learning at this moment?
 What patterns and synchronicities are lining up?
-Where might I be in resistance to what wants to happen?
+Where might I be in resistance to who I am becoming?